 There's a lot of pain and suffering in this world, but on the other side of that is a lot of beauty and reconnection.

 Feel the feeling and the feeling will pass.

+Embrace the positive effects of nature.
 Turn the TV off, turn the media off.
-If we're able to view the world from a different perspective, we're able to lift ourselves up and just observe feelings rather than becoming attached to them.
+If we're able to view the world from a different perspective, we're able to lift ourselves up and just observe feelings rather than become attached to them.